seanwcom/Red-Graphite-for-Obsidian/README.md

 This theme is copied from Bear.app's Red Graphite theme, so it would be silly to pretend to have a license.
 Do as you please, all credit to the Bear designers for putting good colors together.

 ## More Screenshots

+Note that these screenshots are from a much earlier build of Obsidian, so the UI has changed some compared to the screenshot above.

 ![Screenshot](./screenshot01.png)